hasura/graphql-engine/community/boilerplates/serverless-triggers/aws-lambda/go/echo/README.md

-### Go Echo Example for AWS Lambda
+# Go Echo Example for AWS Lambda

 ### Setup tables
 1. Create table:

 ```
 notes:
-  id: int
+  id: Integer (auto-increment)
-  note: text
+  note: Text

+  Primary key: id
 ```

 ### Setup AWS Lambda
-Create a lambda function in AWS.
+Create a Lambda function in AWS.
 This will be our webhook.

 1. Create a function.
 2. Select "start from scratch".